EngFlow/bazel_invocation_analyzer/.github/ISSUE_TEMPLATE/feature-request.md

 ## Additional information

-Supplemental data helps acting on issues more quickly and reliably.
+Supplemental data helps evaluate and implement feature requests more quickly and reliably.

 Provide as many details as you feel comfortable sharing publicly.
 Alternatively, email data to <bia-dev@engflow.com> while referencing the created issue, or opt to